Code-Institute-Submissions/redesigned-octo-engine/README.md

   * As you resize the page (Desktop to Tablet to Mobile versions) the images and text reduce and the text moves around the images

 * 'Contact Us' page
+  * Click on the Date field and a calendar popup will appear, select date and verify date shown in text box matches selected date
   * Enter the postcode 'CM2 0DS' and the Cost displayed will be '10.520969073383625'
   * Follow the above step and then remove the last character, then the displayed cost will be 0
   * Enter the invalid postcode 'CM2 0D' and the Cost displayed will be '0'